Transitional Care Unit

 Our dedicated staff delivers the same quality care you’ve come to expect at Southern Ocean Medical Center.
 A team of nurses, physical, occupational, and respiratory therapists, dietitians, aides, social workers and activities staff work with the resident and family members to develop and manage each resident’s care plan.
 This system of careful consultation and monitoring assures each resident of receiving the most appropriate, highest quality of care available.

 About Our Services…

 The philosophy of care at the TCU is progressive in nature.
-Services are all geared toward one objective - restoring your physical and emotional strength so you can return to your independent lifestyle.
-In addition to skilled nursing care, the TCU offers physical, occupational and speech therapy as well as therapeutic recreation.
+Services are all geared toward one objective – restoring your physical and emotional strength so you can return to your independent lifestyle.
+In addition to skilled nursing care, the TCU offers physical, occupational and speech therapy.
 Residents are encouraged to move about the facilities and participate in a range of activities.